 I think their bad reputation is due to the big amount of awful, plastic-sounding music they have been producing since the Nineties.
 Nonetheless, their first two albums are brilliant, and I keep them in high consideration.
 It is a quite simple formula: a metallic, loud drum sound; sharp electric guitars which mixed post-punk style and oriental impressions; a couple of melodramatic acoustic ballads; powerful vocal tunes strongly influenced by Balcan folk music.

 This album contains some of the catchiest melodies I've ever heard.
 Listen to it just once, and you wouldn't be able to get most of these tracks off your head.
 The first side in particular is impressive, with "Suada", "Medena curice", "Odlazi nam raja", "Gujo vrati se", "Šta će nama šoferima kuća", and "Bolje biti pijan nego star".
-It sounds like a greatest hits of Yugoslavian folk-pop!
+It sounds like a greatest hits of Yugoslavian folk-rock.

 DOWNLOAD (kbps: 320)